 A MongoDB Function can be used to read, insert, update, or delete data from your MongoDB database.
 When you connect your database to Internal, basic functions corresponding to each collection in your database are automatically generated for you.
-You can create additional custom functions to read data from your MongoDB using the Function Editor.
-(Support for custom insert, update, and delete functions are coming this year).
+You can create additional custom functions to read, insert, update, and delete data from your MongoDB using the Function Editor.

 To create or edit a Function, you’ll need to use the Function Editor.
 You can access the Function Editor from one of two places: